2020 Greek–Turkish border crisis: March

-In the morning, but also on Saturday afternoon, in the area were fired fireballs and chemicals from both sides.
+In the morning, but also on the Saturday afternoon, in the area were fired fireballs and chemicals from both sides.
 According to information and videos broadcast by Greek media, a Turkish armored vehicle attempted to tear down part of the fence in Kastanies without success.

-International Reactions
+International reactions

 The President of the European Commission, Ursula von der Leyen, the President of the European Council, Charles Michel, and the President of the European Parliament, David Sassoli, arrived in the Evros region on March 3, fully supporting Greece and its efforts to stop attempts to enter illegally from Turkish territory.

 Ursula von der Leyen, in a statement, stated that "Greek concerns are our concerns, the Greek borders are European borders.
 We declare our European solidarity with Greece.
 We trust your government and for the additional reason that although you have a very important project, we welcome the fact that you are operating in accordance with European law".

 A US State Department official said: "The United States recognizes the right of Greece to enforce its own laws on its borders.
-We call on both sides to show restraint, as this situation is evolving on the Greek-Turkish border.".
+We call on both sides to show restraint, as this situation is evolving on the Greek-Turkish border".

 The German government has refrained from condemning the opening of the Turkish border, while focusing on supporting the European Union-Turkey Immigration Agreement.
 Speaking to reporters, Chancellor Angela Merkel said she understood that Ankara expected more support from Europe to deal with the refugee crisis, but noted that the Turkish president "should not use refugees to express his displeasure".